Free computer Tutorials

 The image shows that we have Word 97 - 2003 Document in the Save as Type area.
 The three letter extension shows .doc.
 The first one on the list, however, is Word Document .docx, which is the one we want.
 Make sure this one is selected in your Save As dialogue box.

 Now have a look at the File Name area.
 It should say Doc1.docx.
 (It might just say Doc1, however, if you haven't enabled file extensions on your computer.
-If you can't see any file extensions, do the tutorial here on our site: Enable File Extensions.)
-If your File Name area does not say Doc1, it may just display the first line of text from your document.
+If you can't see any file extensions, do the tutorial here on our site: Enable File Extensions.

-If you clicked the Save button now, your file will be called "Doc1" (or whatever you have in the File Name area).
+If you clicked the Save button now, your file will be called "Doc1".
 That's not a very descriptive name for a document, so we'll change it to something else.
 To give your document a different name, simply click inside the File Name text box.
 Delete everything in the text box.
 Type in a new name, something like Library Letter.

 Your Save As dialogue box should now look like the one below.
 When it does, click the Save button: